 As a Scrumban team, you may want to split a release into multiple sprints such that the scope of what needs to be delivered in a release can be effectively managed.

 In SwiftKanban, it is easy and quick to break down a release into several sprints with the intuitive drag-n-drop interface.
-You should have a release backlog defined so that cards from the release scope can be associated to different sprints you create.
+You should have a release backlog defined so that cards from the release scope can be associated with different sprints you create.
 The sprint capacity and progress can be visually tracked as it progresses and also rolled up to the release progress, where again the visual indicators are based on these sprints.

 You can directly push cards to the Kanban Board from the Sprint Scope itself.